ui/stamps-api-docs/source/customer_api.rst

-wedding_date                 No          Customer's weidding date extra_data                   No          Extra data related to customer registering_employee_code    No          A String indicated Employee Code, if customer not exist will create new one
+wedding_date                 No          Customer's weidding date extra_data                   No          Extra data related to customer registering_employee_code    No          A String indicated Employee Code, if customer not exist will create new one generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
 ============================ =========== =========================

 Example of API call request using cURL: